-One of the most challenging aspects of shopping for internet is knowing what speed plan you need.
+One of the most challenging aspects of shopping for internet service is knowing what speed plan you need.
 Although most providers offer a wide range of plans that can reach as high as 2,000 Mbps, the truth is, most households only need about 100 Mbps.

 If you look at the speed requirements for various online tasks, such as joining a Zoom call, streaming videos, checking email, or live gaming, you will notice that the speeds reach no higher than 25 Mbps.
 This can be misleading since the Federal Communications Commission (FCC) recommends at least 25 Mbps for households with four users or devices at a time.